 Clementsvale, Alex Dryburgh and Gerard Roy expected to begin a gospel series in the second week of May

-Halifax, Helped by D. Harvey and P. Morton, Murray McCandless was entering his third week of gospel meetings at last report.
+Halifax, Helped by P. Morton, Murray McCandless was entering his third week of gospel meetings at last report.

 Tatamagouche, The Lord has given blessing and a number of believers’ children are listening with interest as James McClelland and Carl Payne continue into their fourth week in the gospel.